herman-hellenes/herman-hellenes.github.io/_posts/2017-08-18-Data-Scientist-Tools.md

 Data Scientist work with huge sets of data.
 If trying to store in normal files (flat files), you soon ending up with a a huge mess.
 Git is not your way to solve this, but by using databases instead.
 We extract data from the databases, often stored at a server (or could be your own laptop, however not very efficient and "impossible" to collaborate).
 We also build databases and store our data there.
 There are many options for where the database should be; in a cloud service, a local server, your computer etc.

 Databases have their own languages, Query languages.
 They all have their pro's and con's, so you choose the one matching your needs the most.
 An important thing to get right, is the difference between relational and non-relational databases.
 In the former, you typically have SQL, the latter you have noSQL such as MongoDB.
-Alan Perkins gives in this [video](https://www.youtube.com/watch?v=XPqrY7YEs0A) a explanation I like a lot.
+Alan Perkins gives in this [video](https://www.youtube.com/watch?v=XPqrY7YEs0A) an explanation I like a lot.